 Birthed from the then-largest retailer in the US in 1985, Sears, Discover Financial Services, or simply Discover, became its own entity in the mid-2000s.
 Discover was the first issuer to a cash back rewards program and is lauded for its customer service.

 Despite an average credit score around 730, Discover cardholders have scores all over the range from 600 and up.
-The quickest way to apply for a new Discover card is online, but you can apply by phone or by completing the application sent with a Discover pre-qualification offer.
+The quickest way to apply for a new Discover card is online, but you can apply by phone as well.

 Discover is a big fan of offering its customers choices, as shown by its range of card options, but it goes beyond your choice of rewards.
 Cardholders can also select from over 40 card designs to really customize their cards.